-aiDrive[TM] has a proprietary execution framework for the SW modules that - relying on a single application configuration - handles strict and hierarchical scheduling of module executions and reports any violations.
+aiDriveTM has a proprietary execution framework for the SW modules handles strict and hierarchical scheduling and synchronization of module executions and reports any violations.
+The execution framework relies on a single application configuration.

 3.4 MODELING FUNCTIONAL BEHAVIOR

 We can summarize the expected functional behavior of an L2+ highway AD function along the following lines: